 Early History of the Belloh family

-Another 234 words (17 lines of text) covering the years 1663, 1612 and 1604 are included under the topic Early Belloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Belloh research.
+Another 118 words (8 lines of text) covering the years 1663, 1612, 1604, 1542 and 1596 are included under the topic Early Belloh History in all our PDF Extended History products and printed products wherever possible.

 Belloh Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bellowe, Bellow, Bellows, Bellot, Bellet, Bellett, Bellowes, Beloe, Belloe, Bellough, Belloes, Beloes, Belloughs, Ballot, Ballott, Ballow, Ballowe, Ballows, Ballowes and many more.

 Early Notables of the Belloh family (pre 1700)

 Outstanding amongst the family at this time was Sir William Bellows of Moreton.
 Stephen Bellott, a Huguenot, sued his father-in-law Christopher Mountjoy in what became known in British law as Bellott v.
 Mountjoy which was heard at the Court of Requests in Westminster on 11 May 1612.
 While the case is of little significance, interestingly William Shakespeare was called before the court and admitted that he had played...